dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-hybrid-clusters.md

 description: "How to run Dapr apps on Kubernetes clusters with Windows nodes"
 ---

-Dapr supports running your Dapr microservices on Kubernetes clusters on:
+Dapr supports running your microservices on Kubernetes clusters on:
-- Excusively Windows
+- Windows
-- Exclusively Linux
+- Linux
 - A combination of both

 This is especially helpful during a piecemeal migration of a legacy application into a Dapr Kubernetes cluster.